CharlesMuvaka/PropertyApi/README.md

          unit_rooms VARCHAR NOT NULL
     );

-###Note the database name is my_property if using the postgres database
+### Note the database name is my_property if using the postgres database

-##Make sure you enter the correct username and password in the db class inside the dao package when using postgres
+## Make sure you enter the correct username and password in the db class inside the dao package when using postgres
--Prerequisites
+- Prerequisites

--Knowledge of On Git CLI
+- Knowledge of On Git CLI
--Java 11
+- Java 11
--Gradle as a built tool
+- Gradle as a built tool
--IntelliJ or any Java based IDE
+- IntelliJ or any Java based IDE
--postgres SQL sever installed
+- postgres SQL sever installed
--Postman desktop client installed
+- Postman desktop client installed
--Technologies
+- Technologies
--Java 11
+- Java 11
--Gradle
--Spark
--JUnit
+- Gradle
+- Spark
+- JUnit
--Postgres Sql
+- Postgres Sql
--Installation
+- Installation
--Clone or download repository as an archive
+- Clone or download repository as an archive
--If archive unzip the archive to get project folder -Open the application's root folder in an IDE that can execute builds in java using gradle e.g. IntelliJ or Eclipse.
+- If archive unzip the archive to get project folder
+- Open the application's root folder in an IDE that can execute builds in java using gradle e.g. IntelliJ or Eclipse.
--Navigate to the App.java file and run the main class -Use the link below to access the labeled request collection in Postman web,fork the collection into your personal workspace.
+- Navigate to the App.java file and run the main class
+- Use the link below to access the labeled request collection in Postman web,fork the collection into your personal workspace.
   "https://www.postman.com/dark-rocket-354200/workspace/team-workspace/collection/20876568-ce40f82f-3c9a-492d-a71e-119eed23c031?action=share&creator=20876568"
--For testing use Postman desktop client to access the forked collection because their cloud client does not access local ports like localhost:4567 or 0.0.0.0:4567.
+- For testing use Postman desktop client to access the forked collection because their cloud client does not access local ports like localhost:4567 or 0.0.0.0:4567.
--In postman replace where indicated :id the number with the id you want to use in the path variables -Make sure you recreate the database in your local psql by running the psql commands above, or you have switched to the h2 database
+- In postman replace where indicated :id the number with the id you want to use in the path variables
+- Make sure you recreate the database in your local psql by running the psql commands above, or you have switched to the h2 database
--If you do not fork the already created postman collection make sure to enter and label yours correctly to avoid errors because of extra spaces or missing characters
+- If you do not fork the already created postman collection make sure to enter and label yours correctly to avoid errors because of extra spaces or missing characters
--You can use the sample data in the sample jsons folder to make testing faster -Some sample endpoint responses using the Articles and Staff Objects
+- You can use the sample data in the sample jsons folder to make testing faster
+- Some sample endpoint responses using the Articles and Staff Objects

-  ##add a property manager
+  ## add a property manager

     POST /property-api/property-managers
     {